anthonymcglone2022/style-guidelines/README.md

 ## 4. Formatting

-Guidelines to ensure consistent formatting throughout the documentation.
+There should be guidelines to ensure consistent formatting throughout the documentation.

 Guidelines on when/where/how to use:
 - Bullet points